shruthisunnam7/CMOS_2/Read.md

 <img width="729" height="221" alt="image" src="https://github.com/user-attachments/assets/1154ef38-6afa-4269-ad46-ae8e95a3263a" />

-This section analyzes the effect of vgs and vds on the drain current .
+We need to find the impact of Vgs and Vds on the drain current equation using diffferent values of vgs and vds .
+If we consider different values of Vgs, under what condition the device will remain in Linear region depends on (Vgs-Vt) should be greater than Vds.

 A MOSFET operates in the linear (resistive) region when: Vds < (Vgs − Vt) ,Where:
 * Vt = 0.45 V